Radhe (2021 film): Release

 Radhe had a limited theatrical release on 13 May 2021.
 On 21 April 2021, Khan further announced that the film will be released in all operational theatres, and on pay-per-view and digital streaming methods by Zee Plex and ZEE5.
 It became the first Indian film to have a hybrid release, as theatres in Mumbai and Delhi were closed.
 The film was welcomed by film trade analysts and exhibitors as a possible "turning point" for Indian cinema's economy during the pandemic.
 Advanced bookings for the film in the Middle East regions (United Arab Emirates, Qatar, Oman, Kuwait, Saudi Arabia and Bahrain) began on 29 April 2021, two weeks before the release schedule.

 Khan, in a video-call interaction, apologised to the theatre owners for the poor collection of the film due to a limited theatrical release.
 Khan also assured the plans of a theatrical re-release when the pandemic subsides.

 Zee Plex revealed the starting price of the film as ₹249 per view in late April 2021, allowing the users to watch the film through digital streaming as well as in leading DTH services.
 Furthermore, ZEE5 announced a Radhe Combo, a package priced at ₹499 allowing users to watch the film and access contents of the platform for one year.
 Internationally, the film was made available for renting and streaming on Apple TV.

 Khan and Zee Studios announced that the revenues of the film will be donated to COVID-19 relief funds.

 The film was originally scheduled to release on 15 October 2019, but was postponed due to the COVID-19 pandemic.
-The distribution rights of the film were sold to Yash Raj Films upon the initial release, with T-Series bagging the music rights and Amazon Prime Video acquiring the digital rights, but later in January 2021, it was reported that Khan had signed a new deal with Zee Studios, and sold the entire rights of the film (including theatrical, digital, satellite and music rights) to the company for ₹230 crore.
+The distribution rights of the film were sold to Yash Raj Films upon the initial release, with T-Series obtaining the music rights and Amazon Prime Video acquiring the digital rights, but later in January 2021, it was reported that Khan had signed a new deal with Zee Studios, and sold the entire rights of the film (including theatrical, digital, satellite and music rights) to the company for ₹230 crore.
 The deal was later renegotiated citing the pandemic situation, with the revised bid being ₹190 crore in May 2021.